 Acknowledgements.
-FH thanks T. Giorgino for a valuable exchange on open-end DTW, as well as S. Mayer and B. Richter for exchanging research ideas and providing additional snow profile data for methods testing.
-We thank P. Hagenmuller for an email exchange at the outset of the project.
-We also thank Fabien Maussion for supervising the review process and Matthieu Lafaysse, as well as an anonymous reviewer for valuable comments that improved the manuscript considerably.
+Florian Herla thanks Toni Giorgino for a valuable exchange on open-end DTW, as well as Stephanie Mayer and Bettina Richter for exchanging research ideas and providing additional snow profile data for methods testing.
+We thank Pascal Hagenmuller for an email exchange at the outset of the project.
+We also thank Fabien Maussion for supervising the review process and Matthieu Lafaysse, as well as an anonymous reviewer, for valuable comments that improved the paper considerably.